nopERcart free shopping-cart

 </FORM>

-CGI Checkout (PaymentProcessor="cgi"):
+CGI Checkout (PaymentProcessor "cgi"):

 7. Most of you are now done!
 ONLY if you've chosen TWO-step checkout, do you need a checkout page.
-Your checkout page (named shoppingcheckout.htm in these examples), will be almost identical to ONE of the variants from the preceding step.
-The only essential difference: it calls CheckoutCart() instead of ManageCart().
-The supplied example has another difference: a form for the customer to enter name & address.
+Your checkout page, will be almost identical to ONE of the variants from the preceding step.
+The only essential difference: it calls CheckoutCart(PaymentProcessor) instead of ManageCart(PaymentProcessor).
+Also it needn't call ValidateCart(this), since CheckoutCart has no provision for making changes.
+The supplied example (shoppingcheckout.htm) also has a form for the customer to enter name & address, and is accompanied by a Perl-script (shoppingcheckout-op.pl) to send emails and invoke a payment-processor.

 <NOSCRIPT>Our shopping-cart needs JavaScript.
 Please enable JavaScript in your browser's preferences.</NOSCRIPT>